jvandertil/blog/README.md

 Feel free to open an issue or a pull request if you notice something missing, wrong, misspelled, or any other reason.

 ## Contents
-This repository contains the following parts:ME
+This repository contains the following parts:

 * eng/
   * Contains scripts for deploying and building the blog components